St Joseph's Orphanage: History

 St Joseph's Orphanage was built in 1872 and opened on 19 September that year.
 The site it occupies was previously occupied by an alms house.
 The orphanage housed and was the first welfare provider in Preston for Roman Catholic girls.
 The orphanage was funded by Maria Holland, a wealthy widow who was giving £10,000 at a time to fund the orphanage.
 Holland did this in the hope of improving Preston's poor mortality rates caused by poor housing and low-paid mill workers.
 The orphanage was run by Sisters of Charity of Our Lady Mother of Mercy.
 The orphanage cared for 971 children and could hold 60 children in two dormitories at any one time, despite the fact that the building was only designed to hold 30 children.

 In 1877, St Joseph's Institute for Sick Poor (also known as Mount Street Hospital) was constructed and opened to care for the sick and poor people in Preston.
 In 1884, the hospital opened up two rooms for private patients.
 The hospital cared for British, Belgian and Dutch soldiers during World War I and World War II.
 Over the years, tens of thousands of babies were born at the hospitals maternity unit.
 An operating theatre was added to the hospital in 1910 and a chapel was added to the complex in the same year.
-Another wing was added to the hospital in 1933 followed by another wing added to the hospital in 1958 by Princess Marina, the Duchess of Kent.
+Another wing was added to the hospital in 1933 followed by an additional one in 1958 by Princess Marina, the Duchess of Kent.

 The orphanage closed in 1954.
 Following the closure of the orphanage, the top floor of the building was used as accommodation for the nuns who were running the adjacent hospital.

 In 1982, the sisters left nursing and Mount Street Hospital closed its doors.

 In the 1980s, the complex was converted into a private care home.
 Mount Street Care Home opened in 1988.
 The care home continued operation for 15 years until it closed in 2003.